crate/services-docs/docs/tutorials/time-series-advanced.md

 RETURN SUMMARY;
 :::

-## Time-series Analysis with Metadata
+## Time Series Analysis with Metadata

 To illustrate `JOIN` operation, the first query retrieves the 30 rows of combined data from two tables, `devices.readings` and `devices.info`, based on a matching `device_id` in both.
 It effectively merges the detailed readings and corresponding device information, providing a comprehensive view of each device's status and metrics.